 Explanation: In the case of continuous flow type, water is not allowed to rest.
 Flow always takes place but with a very small velocity.
 During this flow, suspended particles are settling at the bottom of the tank.
-The flow may be either in horizontal direction or vertical direction.
+The flow may be either in a horizontal direction or vertical direction.

 11. What is the maximum permissible velocity in horizontal flow type sedimentation tank?

 a) 0.2 m/s